VNG-Realisatie/nlx/docs/content/compliancy/EIF.md

 ---
-title: "Compliancy with EU regulations"
-description: ""
+title: "EIF"
+description: "European Interoperability Framework (EIF)"
 weight: 140
 menu:
   docs:
-    parent: "introduction"
+    parent: "compliancy"
 ---

-# NLX architecture compliancy with EU regulations and architecture frameworks
+# NLX architecture compliancy with EU regulations
+# and architecture frameworks

 # European Interoperability Framework (EIF)

 The European interoperability framework is a commonly agreed approach to the delivery of European public services in an interoperable manner.
 It defines basic interoperability guidelines in the form of common principles, models and recommendations.

 The purpose of the EIF is to:

 - inspire European public administrations in their efforts to design and deliver seamless European public services to other public administrations, citizens and businesses which are to the degree possible, digital-by-default (i.e. providing services and data preferably via digital channels), cross-border-by-default (i.e. accessible for all citizens in the EU) and open-by-default (i.e. enabling reuse, participation/access and transparency);
 - provide guidance to public administrations on the design and update of national interoperability frameworks (NIFs), or national policies, strategies and guidelines promoting interoperability;
 - contribute to the establishment of the digital single market by fostering cross-border and cross- sectoral interoperability for the delivery of European public services.

 The EIF is meant to be a generic framework applicable to all public administrations in the EU.
 It lays out the basic conditions for achieving interoperability, acting as the common denominator for relevant initiatives at all levels including European, national, regional and local, embracing public administrations, citizens and businesses.

 The EIF describes a set of 47 recommendations, as actionable items to be implemented by public administrations.
 Several these recommendations impact NLX.
 All recommendations from the EIF and their impact on NLX are detailed below.

 * **Requirement** NLX0001
   * **Source**  European Interoperability Framework (EIF)
   * **Category**  Underlying principle: Subsidiarity and proportionality
   * **Type**  Recommendation
   * **Compliant**  Yes
   * **Description** Ensure that national interoperability frameworks and interoperability strategies are aligned with the EIF and, if needed, tailor and extend them to address the national context and needs.  |
   * **Implications**
      *  The NLX will be aligned with the goals described in the EIF.
      *  Extensions in the NLX have been added with regards to authentication and logging in the federated infrastructure
 * **Requirement** NLX0002
   * **Source**  European Interoperability Framework (EIF)
   * **Category**  Underlying principle: Openness